How to Use Angular Universal for Server-Side Rendering

 Conclusion and Next Steps

-In this tutorial, we've covered how to set up Angular Universal for server-side rendering (SSR) with routing in your Angular application.
+This tutorial covered how to set up Angular Universal for server-side rendering (SSR) with routing in your Angular application.
 SSR offers significant benefits such as improved performance, SEO, and user experience by pre-rendering your application on the server.

-We walked through the steps of adding Angular Universal to your application code in the app root of Angular app in your project, setting up routing, creating components, and configuring the server.
+We walked through the steps of adding Angular Universal to your application code in the app root of the Angular app in your project, setting up routing, creating components, and configuring the server.
 Additionally, we discussed how SSR works under the hood and provided a real-world example to illustrate its advantages.

 By implementing Angular Universal with SSR, you've taken a crucial step towards optimizing your Angular application for better performance and SEO.
 Feel free to explore customization options, optimize your application for web development and production, and learn about how Angular Universal works to leverage its full potential.